 - Students work an average of twelve to fifteen hours per week.

 - Students earn at least minimum wage and often more.
-Rate of pay is based on university and Federal Work-Study Program guidelines.
+The rate of pay is based on the university and Federal Work-Study Program guidelines.
 Individual employing departments decide what hourly wage they will pay student employees.

-- If a student has not earned Federal Work Study within 30 days of the start of a semester, the Federal Work Study award will be removed from their financial aid.
+- If a student has not earned Federal Work-Study within 30 days of the start of a semester, the Federal Work-Study offer will be removed from their financial aid.